folio-org/docs/content/en/docs/Access/Requests/requests.md

 If the request is a hold, it will remain in the request queue for the title, but it will not be associated with an item until the request is first in the queue and an item is returned.

-If the request is a recall, the recall will apply to the loan with a due date closest to the current due date .
+If the request is a recall, the recall will apply to the loan with a due date closest to the current due date.
 When the item is returned, it goes to the first open request, regardless of whether that request is the recall that triggered the item's return.

 ### Viewing Title Level Requests